IF YOU WERE RETALIATED AGAINST BY AN EMPLOYER AT WORK IN LOS ANGELES, CONTACT US FOR LEGAL HELP

 - Lack of other explanation: your attorney will show that there is no other basis for the adverse action or that the stated reason for it does not make sense

 Proving a case of retaliation is difficult but not impossible.
 However, you should not attempt to do it on your own.
-In most instances, the people who organized the retaliation against you left some loose ends that the employment retaliation attorney Los Angeles you hired will find and use against them.
+In most instances, the people who organized the retaliation against you left some loose ends that the attorney you hired will find and use against them.

-If you have been retaliated against by an employer at work in Los Angeles, it can make your life miserable.
+If you have been illegally retaliated against by an employer at work, it can make your life miserable.
 You should now allow yourself to be insulted, degraded, and toyed with.
 Hiring an experienced attorney is the best response to this sort of outrage.